uspki/policies/certificate-policy.md

 ## 2.3 Time or frequency of publication
 The FPKIPA and CAs shall update and publish the CP and CPS documents within thirty (30) days after being approved.

-Root CA(s) and Subordinate CA(s) shall post to the Repository any issued CA Certificate as soon as possible after issuance but no later than fifteen (15) days after issuance.
+Each CA shall post to the Repository any issued CA Certificate as soon as possible after issuance but no later than fifteen (15) days after issuance.
 The FPKIPA or designee shall disclose and submit the CA Certificate, CPS, and Audit Letter(s) to trust store operators and applicable databases, such as the Common CA Database, as required by the trust store operator policies.

 Each CA shall publish CRLs in accordance with Section 4.9.7.